AdePrieelle/git-test-repo/conflictmerge.md

-Add conflictmerge to branch main
+Edit conflictmerge in branch branch1